Service Number 200057

 Charles Percy Lister was born in 1891 in Doncaster, the son of George Lister.

 On the 10th December 1917, Charles married Mary Lizzie Burnett in St Oswald's Church in Collingham.
+His trade or profession at the time was given as soldier.
 The following year, Charles was shown on the electoral roll for Collingham with a address in Railway Cottages, Collingham, although he was marked as an Absent Voter due to Naval or Military service.